lawrenceagles/nodejs-in-action/chapter29-callbacks-and-events/README.md

 # Part 4: Node.js avanced patterns and techniques
 ## Chapter 29 &mdash; Callbacks and Events in depth
-> TBD
+> first steps into asynchronous programming: *callbacks* and *events*

-### Contents (TBD)
+### Contents
++ Introduction to asynchronous code
-+ The **Callback** pattern &mdash; conventions and pitfalls
++ Callbacks and events: use cases, conventions and patterns.
-+ The **Observer** pattern in Node.js
++ The **observer** pattern in Node.js using the `EventEmitter` class.

 ### Intro
-In synchronous progreamming, code can be seen as the execution of a series of consecutive computing steps that solve a specific problem.
+In synchronous programming, code can be seen as the execution of a series of consecutive computing steps that solve a specific problem.
 Every operation is blocking, meaning that only when an operation is completed, it is possible to advance to the next one.

 By contrast, in asynchronous programming, certain operations are performed *in the background*.
 These operations are non-blocking, meaning that When we invoke an asynchronous operation, the instruction that follows is executed immediately after, even if the previous one hasn't finished yet.
 In this scenario, we need to get notified when that background operation completes, and the most basic mechanism is the **callback** &mdash; a function that will be invoked by the runtime with the result of the asynchronous operation when it has completed.